-Dermoid Cysts of the Ovary
+Dermoid Cyst of the Ovary

 General Considerations

-- Dermoids, a term now used almost always interchangeably with teratomas, are tumors derived from more than one germ layer, frequently all three
+- Dermoids, a term now used almost always interchangeably with teratomas, are tumors

 - As such, they can include hair, teeth, fat, skin, muscle, endocrine tissue